anton-g/blog/content/blog/the-past-decade/index.md

 description: 'A short retrospective of the past decade'
 ---

-I'm usually not one for doing huge retrospectives but I got caught up in a conversation with a friend about what we've done this past decade realized I easily forget what I've accomplished.
+I'm usually not one for doing huge retrospectives but I got caught up in a conversation with a friend about what we've done this past decade and realized I easily forget what I've accomplished.
 So to much of my own benefit, here's a short run through of the past 10 years of my life.

 ## 2010